ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 # OpenID Connect Claims {#claims}

 This section enumerates the OpenID Connect claims that are registered, including the fields necessary for registration with IANA; see {{iana}}.
-The definitions of each field are taken from {{OIDC...}} verbatim.
+The definitions of each field are taken from {{OpenID.Core}} verbatim.

 ## name